lamraoui/sniper/README.md

 ### Granularity Level Experiment

-One of the experiment we performed is the evalution of **SNIPER** on TCAS programs with different granularity levels.
+One of the experiment we performed is the evaluation of **SNIPER** on TCAS programs with different granularity levels.
 To do the experiment run the script `sniper/examples/tcas_benchmark/tcas-granularity-runall.sh` .